AjayBadrinath/Cache-Replacement-Algorithms_COA/README.md

 # Cache-Replacement-Algorithms_COA
-These programs in this repository are implementation of cache algorithms
+These programs in this repository are implementation of various cache algorithms

-![Inclusions]
+# [Inclusions]

 1.Direct mapping
 2.Associative mapping
 3.Kset associative mapping